RetroAppleJS/RetroAppleJS.github.io/docs/TOOLS.md

 ### Camera_capture.html

 <img src='../res/camera.png' align=left width=30% />
-The camera capture tool speaks for itself.
-It enables your laptops camera, and transforms that into an Apple II graphics bitmap.
+The camera capture tool enables your default laptops camera, and transforms that into an Apple II graphics bitmap.
+The image trasformation can be optimised or tweaked by means of several parameters like dithering options, color depth, brightness, contast etc..

 ### DiskJS.html